home | the sheep | Lanaset dyes | Lanaset Rainbows | our fiber

 from Sheep Hollow Farm and Fiber

-some of our flock | fleece for sale
+some of our flock

 When we purchased our first Shetland sheep, we were asked to pick a flock prefix.
 This is usually the farm or shepherd's name.
 We requested the use of "Sheep Hollow" Shetlands, however there is another flock registered as "Sheepy Hollow" Shetlands.
 Owens' Shetlands didn't have the right ring to it and so we chose "Chanticleer" as our prefix.
 Sheep Hollow is home to the Chanticleer Shetlands.

-first a bit about Shetland Sheep in General
+First a Bit About Shetland Sheep in General

 Shetland Sheep were first imported into the United States in 1986 and nearly all of the Shetlands in the U.S. are offspring from this importation and two earlier Canadian ones.
 Current health issues creating closed borders, makes it unlikely that new animals will be imported in the near future.
 Today, with the availability of artificial insemination using imported semen, American bloodlines are being diversified with genetics from the United Kingdom.